BigDaddyJay90/koolo_item_logger/README.md

+#INFO: Right now, this only works with: https://github.com/Timmynat0r/koolo/tree/companion%2Bleveling
+I hade to make changes to the Logging function in: stash.go

 # Logfile Parser and Stashed Items Extractor

 This Python script parses Koolo logfiles to extract stashed item details.
 It processes logfiles, avoids duplicates, and saves data to a CSV file.